-The teacher may, work with Sternberg's (1985) three intelligences as s/he create tasks; using both contextual and factual illustrations for his/her students, or may employ both visual and auditory approaches to sharing information with the students.
-That's enough to begin.
-Then, whenever possible, offer the students learning decisions that they can make to further craft the classroom to match their learning needs.
+Be empathetic to students.
+It is difficult to "get into someone else's shoes."
+Teachers fail to analyze many students whose cultural background is different from his/her own.
 It's essential to watch individuals in the class for learning clues, to talk with them about what works and doesn't work for them, and to invite them to make suggestions or pose alternatives that seem more promising.
 If we can expand our vision beyond the parameters of our own private universe, we become more welcoming and effective teachers of learners who inevitably inhabit private universes different from our own.
-Manifesting these issues in day to day class work, five proposals are provided to teachers for effective language teaching/learning in mixed ability classes.